 What have been their greatest frustrations regarding the issues the product solves?
 For example, if your client manufactures car seats, what frustrations have customers had with child safety seating?
 What frustrations have they had with transporting their children?

 Then, too, you want to find out their greatest wishes regarding the product.
-How would they know the product had solved all of their problems?
+How would they know the product had solved all their problems?
 And if those problems were solved, how would they feel?

 Along those same lines, be sure not to ask unnecessary questions.
 Just like when you write copy, everything in your survey should have an important purpose.
 If not, lose it.